-Our simulations also show that a slight increase in the VAT has a somewhat limited impact on extreme poverty in Lebanon, yet the impact on overall poverty is significant.
-Increasing VAT to 15% translates into a significant rise in both extreme and overall poverty rates, with the overall poverty headcount ratio approaching 50% of the population.
-This deterioration in economic living conditions is mostly due to the impact of the rising prices on the lower middle class, because households currently living just above the poverty line risk falling into poverty as prices increase following the increase in VAT.
+Our simulations also show that a slight increase in the VAT has a somewhat limited impact on overall poverty in Lebanon, yet the impact on extreme poverty is significant.
+Increasing VAT to 15% translates into a significant rise in both extreme and overall poverty rates, with the overall poverty headcount ratio approaching 35% of the population.
+This deterioration in economic living conditions is mostly due to the impact of the rising prices on the lower middle class, as households currently living just above the poverty line risk falling into poverty as prices increase following the increase in VAT.
 Concerning current VAT exemptions, we have evaluated the various zero-rated goods and services by considering the share of each consumption category among the overall consumption of the poor.
-Results show that food and butane exemptions are well targeted, while jewelry and air transport are not.
+Results show that food and butane exemptions are well targeted, while jewelry is not.
 Although the education exemption is regressive - as spending on education is much higher for richer than poorer households, reflecting the impact of private educational spending - it is advisable in the short term not to remove this exemption.
 Increasing the cost of private education in a country such as Lebanon which relies heavily on human capital is highly problematic.

-In a nutshell, our results show that increasing the VAT from 10 to 12% in Lebanon will have a limited impact on the very poor, because current exemptions (especially on food and butane) are well targeted.
-However, these tax rate increases will have major negative impacts on the welfare of the middle class and households living just above the poverty line.
-Overall poverty in Lebanon, currently evaluated at almost 30% of the population, might increase to 35 and even 50% as the VAT rate is raised to 12 and 15%.
-Although these estimates are an upper limit on the true poverty changes, they are still cause for concern.
+In a nutshell, our results show that increasing the VAT from 10 to 12% in Lebanon will have a limited impact on the poor, because current exemptions (especially on food and butane) are well targeted.
+However, these tax rate increases will have major negative impacts on the welfare of the extreme poor and that of the middle class and households living just above the poverty line.
+Overall poverty in Lebanon, currently evaluated at almost 28% of the population, might increase to 31 and even 35% as the VAT rate is moved to 12 and 15%.
+Although these estimates are an upper limit on the true poverty changes, they are still cause for concern4.
 Our recommendations are therefore not to increase the VAT rate under the current circumstances, unless concrete mitigating measures targeting the poor and vulnerable are enacted (such as conditional cash transfers and higher and more effective social spending).
-We also recommend that luxury items be eliminated from the exemption list, and exploring more effective strategies to reduce the cost of expenditure categories that bear heavily on the poor (such as transport costs).
+We also recommend that luxury items be eliminated from the exemption list, and the exploration of more effective strategies to reduce the cost of expenditure categories that bear heavily on the poor (such as transport costs).